 Contrary to what one might think, llamas and alpacas are very discreet.
 The sounds they emit often surprise visitors with their silence and serenity.

 As for alpacas, it is good to know that they are calm, peaceful, lively, curious, and predictable animals.
-He is gentle with other animals and children.
+They are gentle with other animals and children.
 It is a gregarious animal that needs the company of its own.
 Alpacas are clean and do all their needs in one or two places just like llamas.
 They travel in groups when they are frightened or worried.
 We also remain admiring of their speed of learning.

 The variety of colours of the llama fleece is very wide, ranging from white to black, beige to dark brown, and is rarely uniform, often with spots on it.

 Like the llama, the variety of colours of alpaca fleece is very wide, ranging from white to black, beige to dark brown, but is generally more uniform.
 It has very fine, soft, resistant and dense wool.
-It does not contain rough fibres and therefore it does not itch.
+It does not contain rough fibers and therefore it does not itch.
 They have more than 20 natural colours that do not require a shade.
 As you will have understood, alpaca is a pure wonder of nature.

 1) Unsurpassed softness and durability